Members - This page offers a few words of introduction and instruction about how this website is used in our club.

 It is important to keep all our club files in this one place on Google Drive.
 For the sake of our sanity, there should be just one place to store things.

 To change folder authorization, log in to drive.google.com and open our club folder "Issaquah Amateur Radio Club - Attachments".

 Select a sub folder and click "Manage access".
 A popup will appear where you can add or modify rights.
 Expand the screen shot below and make note of the highlighted important areas.

 In our website you might see security warnings from time to time, depending on your browser settings: "Do you want to view only the webpage content that was delivered securely".

 Click "No" in order to see all the content on the page.

-A word of technical explanation may put your mind at ease.
 Google Sites is based on a secure connection technology "https:".
 If a web page includes a non-secure item, such as an image from another website, then your browser may pop-up this dialog box.
 The message would help you recognize malicious web pages in sensitive situations such as in financial transactions.
 However, for the Issaquah ARC club website it only tells you that a web page contains some off-site resource item such as an image.

 You can add our website to your "Trusted Sites" list so that you no longer receive these warnings.

 A desirable feature is a way for members to send email to the members, while protecting the addressee list from view.